energylocal/cydynni/docs/userguide.md

     http://cydynni/

-You will now be greated with the CydYnni hub login page.
+You will now be greeted with the CydYnni hub login page.
 Enter your CydYnni username and password.

 ![setup5.png](images/setup5.png)

 ### 4. Explore your hub dashboard

-The first page presents the CydYnni forecast showing when its a good time to use electricity or not and the recent history of club consumption and generator output.
+The first page presents the CydYnni forecast showing when it's a good time to use electricity or not and the recent history of club consumption and generator output.

 ![setup7.png](images/setup7.png)

-The second page shows your score, which relates to how well your managing to match your use to local electricity and cheap times for extra electricity.
+The second page shows your score, which relates to how well you're managing to match your use to local electricity and cheap times for extra electricity.

 ![setup8.png](images/setup8.png)